JamieT966/project-portfolio-5/README.md

 Below the product container on the product detail page is the reviews section.
 When a user is signed in a product review form will show on the left side.
 The user reviews are then displayed on the right.
 These reviews have the review title, body, the user it was left by and the rating they gave.

-Only the user that made the review has the ability to edit or delete it.
+Only the user that made the review or an admin has the ability to edit or delete it.

 ![Product Reviews](documentation/images/product-reviews.png)